Aeroluna/LunaCoopMod/README.md

   - Can use Plague ability for 150 energy.
     - Infects all enemy units and buildings in the target area, inflicting 300 damage over 20 seconds.
 Cannot reduce units or buildings below 1 life.
 Ignores shields.
 Reveals infected cloaked units.
   - Can use Consume ability.
-    - Kills target friendly biological unit metabolizing it into 75 energy.
+    - Kills target friendly non-heroic biological unit metabolizing it into 75 energy.
   - Added Metasynaptic Node upgrade at the Infestation Pit.
     - Adds 50 max energy and starts at full energy.